mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

   - heading: Single and multinode modes
     imageUrl: /img/capture13.jpg
     text: >-
-      Single or multi point presentations - Multi node mode is allowing user to configure his environment by placing item holders.
-System then persist stored holders in the cloud and users to restore item sets and navigate content automatically.
-Single mode provides all showcase items on the single place with items changing like slideshow.
+      Single or multi point presentations - Single mode provides all showcase items changing like slideshow on the same item holder.
+Multi node mode allows user to pre-configure environment by placing item holders.
+System then persist holders in the cloud.
   - heading: 'Mixed reality '
     imageUrl: /img/snowout.jpg
     text: >-
-      Explore glaciers in full 360 view in the middle of your room Some of the flurries find it's way right into your own reality.
+      With Revisum XR we made sure that digital and physical realm understand each other and coexist in new and exciting way.
+Explore glaciers in full 360 view in the middle of your room.
+Some of the flurries might find way right into your own reality.
   - heading: Eyesight triggered hints
     imageUrl: /img/hints.gif
     text: >-
-      Keeping user eyes on predefined areas on interest on each item triggers context hint in form the glass panel
+      Keeping user eyes on predefined areas on interest on each item triggers context hint in form of the glass panel.
+It is possible to edit and configure hint properties  such as location, hint delay, duration and other properties.
 ---